mendelgusmao/CGI-for-LCD-Smartie/README.md

 CGI FOR LCD SMARTIE 0.1-alpha
 =============================

-> This document describes the basic concept and usage of CGI for LCD Smartie.

-> CGI for LCD Smartie is designed to be a fast gateway between LCD Smartie and language
+> CGI for LCD Smartie is designed to be a fast gateway between LCD Smartie ([http://lcdsmartie.sourceforge.net](http://lcdsmartie.sourceforge.net)) and language
 > interpreters such as PHP, Ruby and Python, making it easier to gather information to
 > show on the display without the need to create new plugins.